SPEC 1 — Lazy Loading of Submodules and Functions

 Endorsed by:

-ipython, networkx, scikit-image, scipy
+ipython, networkx, numpy, scikit-image, scipy

 Description#